 An expression E results from thread-local temporary (t), value (v), and arithmetic operations (E).
-Command t = X returns the value of a shared memory location X to a thread-local register r and X = E writes the evaluation of expression E to X. The RMW $(X, E_r, E_w)$ atomically compares the values of X and $E_r$ ; if equal then X is written to the value of $E_w$ and set r.
-If the value of X is not equal to the value of $E_r$ then the RMW fails.
-Command RMW $(X, E_r)$ atomically updates the value of X with the value of $E_r$ and returns the value of X to r.
-A failed RMW performs only read access.
-A fence orders certain memory accesses.
-We use conditional and unconditional branches for program's control flow.
+Command t=X returns the value of a shared memory location X to a thread-local register r and X=E writes the evaluation of expression E to X. The $\mathrm{RMW}(X,E_r,E_w)$ atomically compares the values of X and E_r ; if equal then X is written to the value of E_w and set r.
+If the value of X is not equal to the value of X to the remark that X is a sum of X and X is a sum of X and X is a sum of X and X is not equal to the value of X to X and X is not equal to the value of X and X is not equal to the value of X and X is not equal to the value of X and X is not equal to the value of X and X is not equal to the value of X is not equal to X is not equal to X.

+unconditional branches for program's control flow.
 Finally, a program consists of a set of initialization writes followed by a parallel composition of thread commands.
 Unless otherwise mentioned, the initializations set all memory locations to zero.